snail007/goproxy/README.md

 Then access to the local 8080 port is access to the proxy port 38080 on the VPS, and the data is transmitted through the KCP protocol.

 #### **5.9.Custom DNS**
---dns-address and --dns-ttl parameters can be used to specify DNS when you use proxy to access to the domain name（--dns-address）
+--dns-address and --dns-ttl parameters can be used to specify DNS when you use proxy to access to a domain name（--dns-address）.
-and analytical result cache time (--dns-ttl) which unit is seconds, which can avoid the interference of system DNS to proxy. cache can reduce DNS resolution time and increase access speed.
+they also can specify analytical result cache time (--dns-ttl) which unit is seconds, which can avoid the interference of system DNS to proxy. cache can reduce DNS resolution time and increase access speed.
-for example：
+for example:
 `./proxy http -p ":33080" --dns-address "8.8.8.8:53" --dns-ttl 300`